WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Benefit**: Prevents *Taylor v Alcott* scenario where parties subject to adverse findings cannot access the record

+###THIS IMPROMVENT IF FOR LAYER 1 - PART RELATED TO OBRAINIGN TRANSCRIPTS:
+This actually leads me to another idea for improvement of the system that might relate to the process of recording, cataloguing the proceedings itself.
+Reviewing the process of recording and cataloguing the recordings might be another least resistance improvement that needs to be changed.
+This has to be clearly noted and then added to Chapter 8 as the idea for least resistance improvement.
+Do we know anything?
+Is there anything known about actually how this system exists within the judicial  - this point relates only to the mechanical way in which recordings happen and the mechanical way of, at the moment, cataloguing those recordings.
+Because improvements there would speed up how quickly you can access that recording system?

 ### CHAPTER 9 - HAIRY AUDTIOAS THINKING